 So you’ve decided to finally start writing blog posts or articles on your business website and build out your long-term content marketing strategy.
 That’s Great!

 Content is king in SEO.
 The truth is, it is not easy to create high-quality content -Informative articles that are bursting at the seams with high-value content, naturally attracting readers.

 If you’re going to create a blog for your business, it needs to give a lot of value to the reader.

 You’re blogging because you need to attract people to your business, right?
 The best way to do that is to create Pillar Content.

 In this post, I share with you 10 Reasons Why Your Blog Needs Pillar Content.

 What is pillar content?

-Pillar content is content that provides a perfect answer to any question a user may be searching for on a given topic.
-It’s specially designed to provide value for the reader, and also to rank highly in search engines.
+Pillar content provides a perfect answer to any question a user may be searching for on a given topic.
+It’s specially designed to provide value for the reader and also to rank highly in search engines.